-ISA (UK&I) 260 (revised) 'Communication of audit matters with those charged with governance' requires auditors to plan with those charged with governance the form and timing of communications with them.
-We have assumed that 'those charged with governance' are the Management Committee.
-Our team works on the engagement throughout the year to provide you with a timely and responsive service.
+Our team works on the audit engagement throughout the year to provide you with a timely and responsive service.
 Below are the dates when we expect to provide the Management Committee with the outputs of our audit.

-Stage of the audit Output Date Audit Audit Fee letter July 2011 planning Audit Plan March 2012 Audit findings Internal control issues and recommendations for improvement (if applicable - may form part of the Audit Memorandum) Throughout the audit Ü ISA (UK&I) 260 report incorporating specific reporting requirements, including: September 2012 Any expected modifications to the audit report; Uncorrected misstatements, i.e. those misstatements identified as part of the audit that management have chosen not to adjust; Material weaknesses in the accounting and internal control systems identified as part of the audit; Our views about significant qualitative aspects of your accounting practices including accounting policies, accounting estimates and financial statements disclosures; Any significant difficulties encountered by us during the audit; Any significant matters discussed, or subject to correspondence with, Management; Any other significant matters relevant to the financial reporting process; and Summary of findings from our use of resources audit work to support our value for money conclusion Audit reports Financial Statements including Use of Resources September 2012 Other public reports Annual Audit Letter A brief summary report of our work, produced for Members and to be available to the public.
-November 2012
+Stage of the audit Output Date Audit planning Audit Plan December 2012 Audit findings Internal control issues and recommendations for improvement (if applicable - may form part of the Audit Memorandum) ISA (UK&I) 260 report incorporating specific reporting Throughout the audit September 2013 requirements, including: Any expected modifications to the audit report; Uncorrected misstatements, i.e. those misstatements identified as part of the audit that management have chosen not to adjust; Material weaknesses in the accounting and internal control systems identified as part of the audit; Our views about significant qualitative aspects of your accounting practices including accounting policies, accounting estimates and financial statements disclosures; Any significant difficulties encountered by us during the audit; Any significant matters discussed, or subject to correspondence with, Management; • Any other significant matters relevant to the financial reporting process; and • Summary of findings from our use of resources audit work to support our value for money conclusion Audit reports Financial Statements including Use of Resources September 2013 Other public reports Annual Audit Letter A brief summary report of our work, produced for Members and to be available to the public.
+This will form part of our ISA260 audit report.
+September 2013